I've been spending a lot of time in the unofficial reMarkable Discord server.

 Installing toltec is fairly simple.
 It can be installed on both the original reMarkable tablet, and the reMarkable 2.
-If you install on the reMarkable 2, you will need to make sure to install the rm2fb package for applications to be able to use the screen.
+If you install on the reMarkable 2, you will need to make sure to install the rm2fb package (now named display) for applications to be able to use the screen.

 1. Connect to your device

 The first thing you'll need to do is to connect to your device over SSH.
 On Linux or macOS it's as simple as doing the following: